brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 I've used this approach for several months or so with multiple teams collaborating over multiple repositories and I can't recall any significant problems.
 The main inconvenience that occurs is those rare occasions when a dependency lets a breaking change through, which you find out about the next day.

 I see this as a feature, not a bug.
 These kinds of breaks aren't subtle.
 Any sort of automated build process or your orchestration tooling is going to notice when version conflicts can't be resolved, an API change prevents your tests from running or the maintainers change something that your permissions don't let you do.
-I maybe wouldn't pick the most mission-critical thing you can find to kick off learning how auto-updating works with a new client!
+I maybe wouldn't pick the most mission-critical thing I could find to try auto-updating for the first time!

+Oh - and yes, setting the constraint to allow semantic-versioning-major "breaking changes" through is by design, not accidental.
+I'd rather find out about a breaking change that actually affects me when it happens, not months later with a critical vulnerability to fix and no update path except through the breaking version.
+In my experience the ideals of [semver 2.0.0](https://semver.org/spec/v2.0.0.html) and reality don't really line up all that well - yet another post for another day.

+### What about renovate and dependabot?

+When I talk with someone about automatically updating, automated PR-raisers often come up.
+I haven't used either tool myself and I avoid them.
+If I'm keeping up to date and not committing every update back to source control, I don't need a tool raising PRs to help me manage the relentless torrent of vulnerability notices because I don't have that problem.
+Plus, [they're not immune from expoitation themselves](https://checkmarx.com/blog/surprise-when-dependabot-contributes-malicious-code/).
+Another supply chain bites the dust :wave:

-### Imcreased Awareness
+### Increased Awareness

 It's very useful to know when a breaking change just landed on you.
 You can deal with it while it's fresh before the work has had any chance to pile up.
 You get to understand how reliable your dependencies **really** are - perhaps a dependency that keeps breaking you isn't so trustworthy after all?
 Most importantly - you don't find out you've got multiple breaking changes in the way when your scans alert you to a critical must-fix vulnerability in the two-year-old version of that dependency you haven't updated.